Quaternary ammonium cation: Applications

 Quaternary ammonium salts are used as disinfectants, surfactants, fabric softeners, and as antistatic agents (e.g. in shampoos).
 In liquid fabric softeners, the chloride salts are often used.
 In dryer anticling strips, the sulfate salts are often used.
 Older aluminium electrolytic capacitors and spermicidal jellies also contain quaternary ammonium salts.
 Quats are also used in contraception formulations, veterinary products, diagnostic testing, vaccine production, and nasal formulations.

-Some scientists have raised concerns about the level of understanding of safety profile of quat disinfectants on people.
+Concerns have been raised about the level of understanding of safety profile of quat disinfectants on people.
 As of August 2020, half of disinfectants the United States Environmental Protection Agency suggested as effective against COVID-19 contained one of the quats, and often a quat as the sole ingredient.
 Salmonella and E. coli O157:H7 exposed to quats have developed cross resistance to antibiotics.
 A subject of concern is the potential effect of increased use of quats related to COVID-19 pandemic on antibiotic resistance in a larger microbial community in nature and engineered environment.